Philip is a renowned Africa expert and author of many guidebooks to African destinations, including the Insight guide to Madagascar.

 Philip is the author of the Insight Guide to Madagascar.

-The Ifotaka Community Forest Reserve is an area made up of a gallery forest and a dry spiny forest in the Mandrare Valley.
-The forests are sacred places to the local Antandroy people, who take visitors on guided nature walks.
-Accommodation is in the all-inclusive Mandrare River Camp, a traditional tented bush camp with excellent service and food.
+Ifotaka Community Forest reserve protects a combination of tamarind gallery forest and spiny forest in the Mandrare River Valley.
+Both forests are sacred to the local Antandroy people, who take visitors on guided walks that offer insights into their culture plus a good chance of seeing lemurs.
+The only realistic base for a visit is Mandrare River Camp, a traditional tented camp that operates on an all-inclusive basis.

 Weather & Climate

 The climate in Ifotaka Forest is hot and quite dry.
-There is however a Wet season from November to March.
-This is also the hottest time of the year with an average maximum day temperature of around 27°C/81°F. The cooler Dry season from April to October is overall more comfortable.
+There is, however, a Wet season from November to March.
+This is also the hottest time of the year, with an average daytime temperature of 27°C/81°F. The cooler Dry season from April to October is overall more comfortable.

-The Dry season months from April to October are a good time to visit and so is November, the beginning of the Wet season.
-Mandrare River Camp at Ifotaka Forest stays open through December, but this month sees a lot of rain.
-The shoulder months, April, October and November, are particularly lovely as the weather is pleasant, and reptiles and some mammals are more active than in the cooler Dry season months.
-The camp is closed during the rains from January to late March.
+The Dry season (April to October) is a good time to visit and so is November, the beginning of the Wet season.
+Mandrare River Camp stays open through December, but this month sees a lot of rain.
+The shoulder months of April, October and November are particularly lovely as the weather is pleasant, and reptiles and some mammals are more active than in the cooler Dry season months.
+Mandrare River Camp is closed during the rains from January to late March.

 Ariadne is a renowned African wildlife photographer whose work is featured in many well-known guidebooks and magazines.